 - From here, switch DNS Settings to Enter Manually.

-- Enter the DNS server addresses the VPN or Smart DNS service you have signed up with have provided you with.
+- Now, Enter the DNS server addresses of either the VPN or Smart DNS service you subscribed to.

 - Press OK.